Summit 2020 Frequently Asked Questions

 The GWS has always been known for its international delegation.
 Do you expect delegates from outside the US?

-Yes, delegates from almost two dozen countries have committed to attend already, and we expect that to grow.
-Of course, given the realities, we expect to have a larger than normal US contingent in attendance, and, while our Summit is likely to be smaller than in previous years, we have always been more about quality than quantity.
+Yes, we do.
+Many international delegates have already committed to attending the 2020 Summit.
+Of course, given the realities, we expect to have a larger than normal US contingent in attendance, and, while there will be a smaller number of delegates at the 2020 Summit than in previous years (due to safety considerations), the GWS has always been more about quality than quantity.

 We’re particularly pleased that Welltech1, our Israeli partner, has committed to co-sponsoring the Summit’s first-ever Tech Innovation Pavilion, an important new GWS initiative given the increased demand for wellness technology during and in the aftermath of COVID-19.